kshaffer/kshaffer.github.io/_posts/2015-09-29-blog-privacy.md

   creditlink: https://www.flickr.com/photos/nnova/4060530995/
 comments: true
 share: true
-categories: blog
+categories: [social media]
 ---

 I've been reading a lot about digital privacy lately.
 I've been thinking about ways to keep my data more secure from the NSA, from corporations, from my ISP, etc. And then I realized that I use services on my website that aren't privacy-friendly.
 So I made a couple of updates to this website today.

 **First, no more Google Analytics.** It's great to see which of my posts are most popular, where my visitors are from geographically, what sites are linking to my site...
 But I don't really need that information.
 And I certainly don't need it bad enough to warrant taking information about my site's visitors and sending it off to Google.
 So no more Google Analytics.
 If I decide in the future that I need analytics, I'll find a tool that I install on my server and can keep secure from others.
 But for now at least, I'm simply not going to collect analytics data.